Humanlike AI Design Increases Anthropomorphism but Yields Divergent Outcomes on Engagement and Trust Globally: Methods

 \section{Methods}

 We obtained informed consent from participants prior to the start of each study.
-No deception was used in the studies, which were reviewed and approved by authors' institutional review board.
-Participants were excluded for inattentiveness based on multiple, pre-registered criteria, including rapid completion times, click-based attention checks, and the coherence of open-ended text responses.
-Conversational data from all participants, including those excluded from the final analysis, is accessible in the Online Appendix (\url{https://osf.io/wgmah/overview?view_only=54bccd1$F_1$bcc47c485d9fac04ce5b6d4}).
+We set guardrails via the system prompt to ensure no deception was used by the chatbot, and both studies were reviewed and approved by Google's internal ethics and compliance review board.
+We excluded inattentive participants based on multiple, pre-registered criteria, including speeding, click-based attention checks, and the coherence of open-ended text responses.
+Conversational data from all participants, including those excluded from the final analysis, are accessible in the Supplementary Information (\url{https://osf.io/wgmah/overview?view_only=54bccd1f1bcc47c485d9fac04ce5b6d4}).
+We also selected several conversations logs and display them separately for a better overview (\url{https://sites.google.com/view/anthrocult/responses}).